QuentinClyy/Fight-Match-TP4A22/readme.txt

 # Welcome to Fight Match #
 ##########################

-Fight match uses a few packages for it work properly :
+Fight match uses a few packages for it to work properly :

 - Pygame which is used ONLY for its audiomanager as a music player
 - Tkinter which allows gestion of the graphical interface